Our University Health and Wellness team strongly encourages community members to be vaccinated for common viruses like the Flu and COVID-19.

-Free flu vaccines are available at the Adelphi University Health Services Center to all students, faculty and staff.
+On-campus COVID-19 vaccines and boosters are available throughout the year at the Adelphi University Health Services Center for students, faculty and staff.
+You can schedule an appointment by calling Health Services at 516.877.6000.

 How to Prevent and Prepare for the Flu

-The Centers for Disease Control and Prevention (CDC) provides online FAQs and recommendations for flu vaccination in the 2022-2023 flu season, ideally before the end of October.
+The Centers for Disease Control and Prevention (CDC) provides online FAQs and recommendations for flu vaccination, ideally before the end of October each year.

 The flu is a contagious respiratory illness caused by influenza viruses.
 It can cause mild to severe illness, and at times can lead to death.